saybaar/gabc-parser/README.md

 ## Limitations
 This library is in a prototype stage and doesn't correctly process all gabc syntax.
 Common gabc features not yet supported include:
 * Flat clefs (e.g. "cb2")
-*
+* gabc comments (which start with %)
 Auto-generated Lilypond output may require adjustments, especially to correct the transposition range.
 Lilypond conversion doesn't yet take gabc note shapes or rhythmic signs into account; this may be implemented in future versions.

 ## Related work
 * gabctk: A toolkit for gabc, including conversion to Lilypond, abc, midi, and others.
 Written in Python and documented only in French. <https://github.com/jperon/gabctk>